January 9th, 2009 by Residential Fire Sprinklers .com

 Smoke alarms are a very important means of preventing home fire fatalities by providing an early warning signal so family members can escape.
 The combination of smoke alarms and an installed residential fire sprinkler system that controls the fire provides the best protection in a home fire.

 This entry was posted on Friday, January 9th, 2009 at 11:32 am and is filed under Blog, Fire Loss, News.
 You can follow any comments to this entry through the RSS 2.0 feed.
-You can leave a comment, or trackback from your own site.
+Both comments and pings are currently closed.